-Run the mIs qos scheduler command to configure the output scheduling policy for a queue.
-Configurable scheduling policies include SP, WRR, DRR and WFQ.
+Run the mls qos scheduler command to configure the output scheduling policy for a queue.
+Configurable scheduling policies include SP, WRR and DRR.
 You can also run the priority-queue command to configure the scheduling policy as SP.

-U Configuring the round robin weight corresponding to the WRR scheduling policy for an output queue
+Configuring the round robin weight corresponding to the WRR scheduling policy for an output queue

-By default, the weight of a global or interface-based queue is 1:1:1:1:1:1:1:1.
+By default, the weight of a global or interface-based queue is 1:1:1:1:1:1:1.